 Japan – $10-20

-Apparently they’ve discontinued making original wigs, but still sell a variety of used/second-hand wigs of all brands.
-Check photos carefully since they do sell items in worse condition than Mandarake will carry, but you can snag great deals here.
+Online and in their Japan retail shop they sell a variety of used/second-hand wigs of all brands.
+Dollyteria also has their own line of new wigs, which they stock occasionally- if you see a new wig you like grab it quick since they appear pretty limited.
+Check photos carefully since they do sell used items in worse condition than Mandarake will carry, but you can snag great deals here.
 Offers cheaper shipping options.

 Korea – $27-29